 We recommend an Intel Core i7-10700K, if you have a little room left in your budget after selecting a GPU, RAM and storage, then it could be beneficial to opt for an i9 or overclocking for better frequency speeds.

-What GPU works best with AutoCAD?
+What GPU works best with AutoCAD in custom computers?

 As mentioned above, AutoCAD recommends using NVIDIA Quadro graphics cards, which are the workstation class.
 You may be more familiar with their GeForce RTX and GTX cards, which are quite popular for gaming.